murirene/GithubViewer/README.md

 Nightwatch.js is very easy to use for rapid Functional test development.
 I used Chrome Development Tools and WebStorm IDE.
 The application was developed on my Mac Pro.

+How it works:
+The src/js/views/GitHubViewer.jsx loads when the public/index.html is served from the node server (server.js).
+When the Component mounts an async action is dispatched for fetching the issues via the Github API.
+The GitHubViewer then mounts the IssuesList.jsx component.
+Before an Issue is rendered, the /src/js/IssuesList.jsx truncateDescription function will truncate the size of the description to 140.
+The /src/js/GitHubViewer.jsx transformHtml function will translate the description into React Elements with the Login names as Html Links.
+When an Issue is clicked, then the issue details are fetched and /src/js/views/IssueDetails.jsx component is mounted.
+The Comments are fetched at this time.
+When the Back button is pressed, then the IssuesList.jsx is mounted again.
+Actions submitted to the reducer function retuns a new state, in which the Components on the page get updated via the props that are injected.

 Below are the components
 Actions: Objects with at least a type attribute that applies changes to the state via the reducer.